The Chinese Case Against China

 According to many of the comments on my articles, in which I sometimes criticize the Chinese Communist Party (CCP) and call for its abuses to be checked, I am.
 I’ve been called a person who “doesn’t deserve to be Chinese,” who is “suffering from an identity crisis,” who has “forgotten his roots,” a “White-worshipping, Western-influenced blood-traitor.”

 Funnily enough, most of these insults don’t actually come from people living in China, but from members of the Chinese diaspora, particularly in Malaysia and Singapore, who are, ironically, bigger fans of the CCP than Chinese citizens themselves.
 Despite the fact that (or maybe because) they never lived under the rule of the Party, their zeal for it is fanatic.
 They share propaganda from Chinese state media.
 They rave about the supposed superiority and benevolence of the CCP over other governments.
 They vaunt the ability of Chinese President Xi Jinping and the “meritocracy” of the Chinese system.
 And, of course, they try to discredit the CCP’s critics (like me).
-(To see this yourself, check out the comments section under this post on Facebook, which no doubt has already started to fill up with stuff like this.)

 I’ve always found that bizarre.
 After all, who suffers from the CCP’s despotism more than Chinese people themselves?
 Since the CCP is the world’s biggest oppressor of Chinese people, in fact, the deeper your sense of “roots” and “identity,” the more Chinese you feel, the more you should repudiate it.